 “This is the most traumatic thing I have ever been through,” Williams said in court during Sorokin's trial, according to Rolling Stone.
 “I wish I had never met Anna.
 If I could have gone back in time to not be where I am today, I would.
 I wouldn’t wish this on anybody.”

 Although Sorokin received her share of criticism for the scheming, some argued that her conviction was evidence of women being punished more harshly than men for white-collar crimes.
-For instance, Sorokin's sentence is much longer than that of Kareem Serageldin, the only Wall Street banker who went to jail in conjunction with the 2008 financial collapse.
+For instance, Sorokin's sentence is longer than that of Kareem Serageldin, the only Wall Street banker who went to jail in conjunction with the 2008 financial collapse.
 Writing in the Times, Ginia Bellafante noted that, prior to charging Sorokin, Manhattan District Attorney Cyrus Vance Jr. had opted not to press charges against Harvey Weinstein or Dominique Strauss-Kahn, two powerful men who had been accused of sexual assault.
-(Both Weinstein and Strauss-Kahn deny the allegations.)
+(Both Weinstein and Strauss-Kahn denied the allegations.)

 Per Insider, Sorokin was working on a book about her experiences in prison and a project called “Anna Delvey TV” before she was taken into ICE custody.
 It’s unclear if and when Sorokin will be deported back to Germany, but she told Insider in February that she still goes by the name Anna Delvey.
 “Why shouldn't I?” she told Insider.
 “I'm a movement by myself.”